Boletus edulis: Habitat and distribution

 The fruit bodies of Boletus edulis can grow singly or in small clusters of two or three specimens.
 The mushroom's habitat consists of areas dominated by pine (Pinus spp.), spruce (Picea spp.), hemlock (Tsuga spp.) and fir (Abies spp.) trees, although other hosts include chestnut, chinquapin, beech, Keteleeria spp., Lithocarpus spp., and oak.
 In California, porcini have been collected in a variety of forests, such as coastal forests, dry interior oak forests and savannas and interior high-elevation montane mixed forests, to an altitude of 3,500 m.
 In northwestern Spain, they are common in scrublands dominated by the rock rose species Cistus ladanifer and Halimium lasianthum.
 In the Midi region of south-west France, they are especially favoured and locally called cèpe de Bordeaux after the town from which they are traded to the north and abroad.

 Boletus edulis has a cosmopolitan distribution, concentrated in cool-temperate to subtropical regions.
 It is common in Europe—from northern Scandinavia, south to the extremities of Greece and Italy—and North America, where its southern range extends as far south as Mexico.
 It is well known from the Borgotaro area of Parma, Italy, and has PGI status there.
 The European distribution extends north to Scandinavia and south to southern Italy and Morocco.
+In North America, it can be found from May to October inland and August to January on the West Coast.
 In China, the mushroom can be found from the northeastern Heilongjiang to the Yunnan–Guizhou Plateau and Tibet.
 It has been recorded growing under Pinus and Tsuga in Sagarmatha National Park in Nepal, as well as in the Indian forests of Arunachal Pradesh.
 In West Asia, the species has been reported from the northwest forests of Iran.